Air Purifier Reviews

 Air Purifier "Tests"

-A marketing fiction concerns so-called testing of air cleaners.
 Both AHAM's Clean Air Delivery Rate (CADR) and Consumer Reports methods are criticized here.

 I cannot buy every air cleaner, or conduct "laboratory" tests.

-I am using a Dylos DC1100 "for air purifier test" particle counter for reviews on products I have on test.
+I am using a Dylos DC1100 "for air purifier test" laser particle counter for reviews on products I have on test.

 This $350 laser counter is a great tool for consumer-level indoor air management.